fonsecapeter/peter-notes/README.md

   **Seach for notes that match the specified `FILE-GLOB`**.
 This one's running [find](http://linuxcommand.org/man_pages/find1.html) -- `find YOUR-NOTES-DIR -name FILE-GLOB`.
 It's a little more than that though, this will be fuzzy in that you can add some path info to your glob.
 For example, if you ran `notes --find "projects/*"` (or `notes --find "pro/*"`), you'd get back both `projects/python/jarbs.txt` and `projects/ruby/peter_notes.txt`.
 So it's better than just find.
 A little.

   - `-l`, `--list [PATH]`:
   **List all notes or, if a `PATH` is specified, list notes within the specified path**.
 Bet you thought this was running `ls -R`, well it's actually running [tree](http://linuxcommand.org/man_pages/tree1.html) because it's much cooler -- `tree YOUR-NOTES-DIR/PATH`.
+If you have strong feelings against `tree`, check out the preferences option for `lister`.

   - `-n`, `--new PATH`:
   **Create a new note at the specified `PATH`, making any directories in-between, and open it**.
 If you don't give a file-type extension, `peter-notes` will use the `extension` value from your preferences (below), ex: `notes --new path/to/my_note` will make `~/Notes/path/to/my_note.txt` (with default preferences).
 If you do specify a file-type extension, you'll create a note with that extension -- they don't all have to be the same! :astonished:

   - `-s`, `--search REGEX`:
   **Search within notes for text matching the specified `REGEX`**, ex: `notes --search ".*TODO.*"`.
 This isn't magic, it's just [grep](http://linuxcommand.org/man_pages/grep1.html).
 Specifically, it's running `grep -r YOUR-NOTES-DIR -e REGEX`.
+If you don't conform to to society's colored-grep, check out the preferences option for `searcher`.

 Oh yeah, make sure your terminal has `grep`, `find`, and `tree`.
 It should, but depends on how crazy your 'gear' is.
 Also, this is a cli tool, don't try to import it into some ruby source code.

 ## Preferences

 Preferences are saved in `~/.peter-notes.yml`.
-There are just 3 options that you can set so don't freak out:
+There are just a few settings, so don't freak out:

   - `editor`:
   The editor of your choice.
 This value will get passed to bash so make sure you use the exact name your terminal will understand.